wimrijnders/V3DLib/Doc/FAQ.md

 To set, a specific condition is specified in an instruction and the result is stored in `a`.
 The previous value of `a` is put in `b`.

-See my brain after finally figuring this out.
+See: My brain after finally figuring this out.

 ### Float multiplication

-- 'vc4': Float multiplication on the QPU always rounds downwards
+- `vc4`: Float multiplication on the QPU always rounds downwards
-- 'v3d`: Float multiplication rounds to the nearest value of the result
+- `v3d`: Float multiplication rounds to the nearest value of the result

 In other words, `v3d` will multiply as you would normally expect.
 The result will be identical to float multiplication on the `ARM` processor.
 With `vc` however, small differences can creep in, which can accumulate with continued computation.